Research

 - “How to Assess and Improve the Quality of Crowd-Sourced Data Work”, with Louis Daniel Pape (Télécom Paris).

-- Draft: available here.
+- Draft: available upon request.

 - Abstract: Micro-tasking platforms enable the collection of data used to train machine learning algorithms and artificial intelligence.
 However, a classical Principal-Agent problem may limit the quality of the data produced by micro-taskers as firms do not always monitor the quality of the work done with sufficient frequency.
 We develop a structural model of equilibrium demand and supply of effort to measure quality and monitoring behavior.
 We estimate the parameters of this model using proprietary data from a leading micro-tasking platform.
 We find that metrics relying on observed task rejection severely underestimate the quality/effort with which data annotation tasks are performed.
 This suggest AI is being built with mis-annotated data.
 We discuss several mitigation strategies.
 We find that increasing the pay of micro-taskers along with more frequent monitoring could help improve the quality of the data.
 Finally, we discuss incentive schemes to induce higher quality work by relying on counter-factual simulations.
 We show that charging penalties for workers with a rejected task could induce higher effort and require less monitoring from the firms.